The road to college is long – and sometimes confusing. To help keep you on track, here's a

 If you're a sophomore, think

-fall.
-The PSAT is not required for college
+junior year, for practice.
+The PSAT will not be required for college

 admissions, and your score will not be reported to colleges or